Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 - The War of Aerobellescence was a war against regressiveism and anti-cultural shallowness.

 - The only recourse for entities whose abominable ineptitude in natural-language and code-writing grammar seek to ravage our decent Nation is through arrest and forcible re-education.

+- Your erudite Supreme Respected Leader is indubitably an unceasing champion of orthographical and hyponymic decency.

 ## Byfron; the Grounded Stride